 Fostering a savings culture and driving rural development

-Ei Ma village in Kyonpyaw township has a population of 227 (90 male and 137 female) living in 79 households.
+Ei Ma village in Kyonpyaw township is home to 227 people (60% of whom are women) living in 79 households.
 Most villagers are smallholder farmers and sometimes work as casual laborers on the fields.
-ECLOF started serving the village with capacity building and loans in 2013.
-Five groups were recruited with 5 members per group.
+ECLOF started serving the village in 2013.
 ECLOF clients gather weekly in the village community building for group meetings, training and loan transactions.

 Building client capacity from the start